Tesla Model Y 2023 Review: Charging Costs, Savings, and Financial Benefits

 Unfortunately, if the comparison between electric and thermal is often put forward, it is only relevant for the first electric car of a household which abandons a thermal car.
 The more time passes, the more people are not using their first electric car.

 It would then be relevant to move on to another step, which would consist of highlighting the differences in consumption of electric cars, rather than simply displaying a CO2 rate of 0 g/km.
-And in this little game, the smallest cars could have a definite advantage, unlike SUVs weighing 2 tonnes and more.
+And in this little game, the smallest cars might have a definite advantage, unlike SUVs weighing 2 tonnes and more.

 1705786520